eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/money.md

 The divisor can be a `number` or `string` (numeric) primitive, or a `Decimal` value object.
 ```js
 const moneyA = new Money( new Decimal( 4.20 ), USDCurrency );

 // prints $2.10
 console.log( moneyA.divide( 2 ).toString() );
 ```
 #### `allocate()`
 The `allocate` method allows one to split the value of the current instance across new `Money` instances using the provided `ratios` array.
-Ratios array simply describes how the value should be split where each element in the indicates a new `Money` instance.
+Ratios array simply describes how the value should be split where each element in the array indicates a new `Money` instance.
 The new `Money` instances will all have the same currency as the original Money instance.
 ```js
 const myMoney = new Money( 6, USDCurrency );
 const newMonies = myMoney.allocate( [ 1, 1, 1 ] );

 // prints 3
 console.log( newMonies.length );

 // each of the following prints $2.00
 console.log( newMonies[ 0 ].toString() );
 console..log( newMonies[ 1 ].toString() );